theodric/fuckVariousThings/README.md

 ![normal run](/FuckThings.png)

-Written in VB6.
+The code is written in Visual Basic 6 EE.
 If you don't feel like compiling it, you'll find a binary in /release within this repo.

 The marquee is AxMrquee.ocx, also provided in this repo in /AxMrquee.
 This marquee control was included as sample code in 1997's Microsoft Visual Basic 5 Control Creation Edition release.